 Year-End Reconciliation and Timing Distortion

 Example Scenario: An airport budgets $100M in airline revenues with 15M enplaned passengers, projecting CPE of $6.67.
 However, at year-end, the airport records only $80M in payments, with $20M owed to airlines as a credit (settlement refund).
-If the $20M credit is transferred to the next year instead of being recognized in the current year, reported CPE becomes $10.00 ($80M / 8M) rather than $6.67.
-This is purely a timing issue, not an operational change.
+If the $20M credit is transferred to the next year instead of being recognized in the current year, reported CPE becomes $5.33 ($80M / 15M) rather than $6.67.
+This $1.34 per passenger difference is purely a timing issue — the same passengers and the same total costs, but $20M in airline payments is recognized in a different period.

 Revenue Sharing and Settlement

-Gross CPE differs from Net CPE when airlines receive post-year revenue sharing credits.
-Most airports report Net CPE (after revenue sharing adjustments).
-Understanding whether CPE is gross or net for accurate trend analysis.
+23 of 31 large-hub airports report Net CPE (after revenue sharing adjustments) in their FY2024 CAFRs (based on published ACFR data).
+Understanding whether CPE is reported gross or net is important for accurate trend analysis.

 Airport-Specific Definitions: ATL Example